alex-lt-kong/libmycrypto/README.md

 # cryptographic-algorithms

-* A few cryptographic algorithms for study and general usage.
+* A few cryptographic algorithms for study and general usage with a focus on cryptocurrency applications.

 * Available algorithms are: SHA1, SHA256, HMAC-SHA256, HMAC-SHA1, Base64, Base58, Base32.